Do you want to get an 800 toll-free number for your business?

 Apart from the free call, talking to a human feels more natural and offers better customer satisfaction.

-Toll-free numbers are not restricted to a particular geographic location.
+Toll-free numbers are not restricted to a particular geographic local area.
 Your customers across the world can use the same number to reach you.

 It looks more professional and gives credibility to your business.
 It is also easier to promote because you can select a memorable phone number and use it in all your marketing campaigns.
-Some companies even buy vanity phone numbers which are available on a first-come-first-serve basis.
+Some companies even buy vanity phone numbers, like 1-800-FLOWERS, which are available on a first-come-first-serve basis.

-They are not too expensive and using a VoIP service provider also allows you to make cheaper calls.
-You don’t need any special hardware, in fact, you can use a computer or even your phone to receive calls.
+They are not too expensive and using a VoIP service provider also allows you to make cheaper phone calls.
+You don’t need any special hardware, in fact, you can use a computer or even your mobile phone to receive incoming calls.

 That being said, let’s take a look at the best ways to get an 800 toll-free number for your business.

 You get a free toll-free number with each Nextiva plan.
 You can also get a local number from anywhere in the United States.

 Nextiva offers a simple dashboard to monitor your calls, set up voicemail greeting, set caller ID for outbound calls, call routing, caller ID, logs, and more.
 This enables you to efficiently manage your business calls and make the most out of them.

 You can get calls on your toll-free number via laptop, a desk phone set, or even on a cell phone using their app.
 This reduces the dependency on specific hardware and gives you the flexibility to take your business phone with you.

 RingCentral is another excellent way to get a toll-free number for your business.
 They offer all popular toll-free codes including 800, 888, 877, 866, 855, and 844.